gilch/hissp/docs/macro_tutorial.rst

 Since we want the symbol itself, not its value, we need to quote it with ``'``.
-Remember, reader macros apply inside-out, like functions, so the ``$#`` macro applies *before* the ``'`` does.
+Remember, :term:`tagging token`\ s apply inside-out, like functions, so the ``$#`` macro applies *before* the ``'`` does.